ozcodex/meye/README.md

-# meye
+# Lands of Meye

+This project contais a set of tools to make easier the way how Lands of Meye is played.

+## Tools

-calculator to create items using the rules of the game.
+**Forge**_(WIP)_: Allows to create items of the game, mainly designed for armors and weapons.

-features:
-- allow to create weapons
-- allow tho create armors and shields
-- easy to maintain materials
-- more materials!!
-- item code, generate and recover
-- export card as image
-- common objects
-- item generator
-- custom code with origin, subtypes and flags for mystycs
-- code extra material and thickness
-- change crafting level if have some extra flags
-- apply card modifications
-- show extras on card
-- create card reverse
+**Academy**_(TBD)_: Where the heroes are created, allows to create new characters, distribute experience points and even create npcs.

 ## To do

+- POO refactor
-smaller font in the card name
+- smaller font in the card name
-charge numbers colors if a mod was applied create subtypes and specializations change flags to spanish change modifications to spanish mix object.json and dictionary.json añadir mas lugares fix restriction contatenating vs addition
+- charge numbers colors if a mod was applied

-v2:
+- create subtypes and specializations
+- change flags to spanish
+- change modifications to spanish
+- mix object.json and dictionary.json
+- añadir mas lugares
+- fix restriction contatenating vs addition
-add more types of common objects add components explosives poison, venom, toxins and acids
+- add more types of common objects

-v3:
+- add components
+- explosives
+- poison, venom, toxins and acids
-create and read qr codes
+- create and read qr codes
-graphical interface
+- graphical interface
-edibles
+- edibles
-fluids and containers
+- fluids and containers
-write down all the rules for item creation generate tables (export data in csv)
+- write down all the rules for item creation
+- generate tables (export data in csv)

 ## Usage